-- Honey: Real honey is best but in a pico you could substitute agave nectar or light corn syrup.
+- Honey: Real honey is best but in a pinch you could substitute agave nectar or light corn syrup.
 Avoid strong flavors like molasses and maple syrup.
 If you want to go very bold, use hot honey in place of the honey and the crushed red pepper flakes.
 Yum!

 - Sticky Lemon Salmon sounds fantastic!

 - Sticky Lemon Chicken Wings would be great on game day.

 - Sticky Lemon Ribs?
 I would use a mild rub on the ribs, cook until tender then add the sauce and continue cooking in the oven until the sauce thickens and gets sticky.

 - Small saucepan

 - 4-6 chicken pieces I used drumsticks

 - 1 large shallot finely minced